grislyeye/grislyeye.com/content/blog/natural-laws-of-mothership/natural-laws-of-mothership.md

 </aside>

-I tried to make the hostile alien "xenostoma" from *CONT/EXT* as inexplicable as possible.
+I tried to make the alien "xenostoma" from *CONT/EXT* as inexplicable as possible.
 It doesn't have any sensory organs, no obvious front or back.
 It has a form of locomotion that has no earthly equivalent, seemingly designed for space.

 There's little context for the player's to latch onto, especially as I kept its full form hidden during playtests.
-It's a hackneyed trick, but the player's imaginations can fill in the gaps with things far more frightening than I could write.
+It's a hackneyed trick, but the player's imaginations can fill in the gaps with things far more frightening than anything I could write.

 The elegance of *Mothership* allows us to portray complex creatures using the light touch of character stats.

+But, the truly inexplicable thing about *CONT/EXT* is the Thread.
 Next week, I'll look at the psychological and semantic implications of aliens as outside context entity.